EC2 network loss

 Network packet loss

-It defines the network packet loss percentage to be injected on the EC2 instances.
-You can tune it using the NETWORK_PACKET_LOSS_PERCENTAGE
+Network packet loss percentage that is injected on the EC2 instances.
+Tune it by using the NETWORK_PACKET_LOSS_PERCENTAGE

 environment variable.

-# it injects the chaos into the egress traffic
+# it injects the chaos into the ingress/egress traffic

 apiVersion: litmuschaos.io/v1alpha1